2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 Thus some hybrid approaches have been invented: one of these is, for instance, bytecode-compiled languages.

-Bytecode-compiled languages (sometimes called "Intermediate representations") are something that is not quite compiled, but it's not precisely interpreted either: the code is converted into bytecode, which is then fed to the interpreter (or "virtual machine") to run.
+Bytecode-compiled languages (sometimes called "Languages with intermediate representation") are something that is not quite compiled, but it's not precisely interpreted either: the code is converted into bytecode, which is then fed to the interpreter (or "virtual machine") to run.

 Being a representation that is "closer to the hardware" than the original source code, there is a gain in performance, while keeping the flexibility of interpreted code.